EU rights official decries Polish curbs on media in tussle over U.S.-owned broadcaster

 The increasingly authoritarian PiS has long argued that foreign-owned media outlets distort public debate and do not serve Polish interests.

-Poland recently used its state-run refiner, PKN Orlen (PKN.WA), to buy out a newspaper publisher from German owners, giving Warsaw more influence over 20 local dailies, the websites of which get nearly 17 million visitors a day.
+Poland recently used its state-run refiner, PKN Orlen, to buy out a newspaper publisher from Germanowners, giving Warsaw more influence over 20 local dailies, thewebsites of which get nearly 17 million visitors a day.

 PiS lawmaker Marek Suski was quoted last Saturday as saying the Polish government was moving to increase its influence over TVN, which is the parent company of TVN24 and has more than a dozen channels in Poland, as well as a video on demand platform.